WonderingGodling/My-Mind-Space/src/site/notes/Explicitly Showcased/People/Special Ones/Roo/Roo.md

 ![Screenshot_20240303_181422_WhatsApp.png](/img/user/images/Screenshot_20240303_181422_WhatsApp.png)

-Oh Yeah, Me, Roo Might Not Be Able To Hang Out On The Twenty-Nineth So Try To Accost Them At Some Point
+Oh Yeah, [[Branches/Me\|Me]], Roo Might Not Be Able To Hang Out On The Twenty-Nineth So Try To Accost Them At Some Point

 ![IMG-20240225-WA0014.jpg](/img/user/images/IMG-20240225-WA0014.jpg)